IyerShruti/Fraud-Detection-using-AI/README.md

 Early convergence indicates strong generalization

 This confirms the model performs well despite extreme class imbalance.

+In a Trust & Safety context, missing a fraudulent event (False Negative) is costlier than a manual review (False Positive).
+Therefore, the threshold was tuned to prioritize Recall, ensuring high-risk 'needles' are captured for investigation.

 ## 📈 Power BI Dashboard Insights